 Progress: First draft

-Synopsis: Audrey Hayes and her older brother travel from rodeo to rodeo, not because they need money, but for other reasons.
+Synopsis: Audrey Hayes and her older brother travel from rodeo to rodeo.
 Being born prematurely, Audrey has always been underestimated.
 All her life, she's been told what she can and can't do.
 But she's out to prove everyone wrong.
-At one of the rodeos Audrey and her brother meet a group of people who travel around like they do.
+At one of the rodeos, Audrey and her brother meet a group of people who travel around like they do.
 Each one has come from a different walk of life.
 Something made/helped them turn their lives around, and Audrey wants it to.